Getting started with the cf CLI

 Where API-URL is your API endpoint, the URL of the Cloud Controller in your Cloud Foundry instance.

-For more information about the cf api command, see the Cloud Foundry CLI Reference Guide.
+For more information about the cf api command, use cf api --help.

 2. Authenticate by running: